RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/04 Fruit Machine/Fruit-Machine.md

 From this point on, you could announce the result of the game using a broadcast and respond to this with another sprite.
 Maybe get Felix back to congratulate or commiserate the player?

-##Challenge 3: Make the game get harder and easier over time
+##Challenge 3: Make the game get harder and easier over time { .challenge}

 Different people will have different skills at playing the game. __How could you make the game adjust its difficulty depending on the player?__